-A-3.8 EGD Sweep Impact for RX3i CPE302/CPE305/CPE310 and RSTi-EP CPE100/CPE115 Embedded Ethernet Interface
+A-22 EGD Sweep Impact for RX3i CPE302/CPE305/CPE310 and RSTi-EP CPE100/CPE115 Embedded Ethernet Interface

-Each EGD production or consumption will take about 200 μs regardless of size of exchange.
-For Produced Exchanges on the embedded port you can think of it as a timed interrupt block that takes $200\mu s$ duration to execute each time it is triggered.
-For Consumed Exchanges on the embedded port you can think of it as an I/O interrupt block that takes $200\mu s$ duration to execute each time the remote unit sends an exchange and it is received on the embedded port.
+Each EGD production or consumption will take about 200 μs regardless of the size of the exchange.
+For Produced Exchanges on the embedded port, you can think of it as a timed interrupt block that takes a 200μs duration to execute each time it is triggered.
+For Consumed Exchanges on the embedded port, you can think of it as an I/O interrupt block that takes a 200 μs duration to execute each time the remote unit sends an exchange and it is received on the embedded port.

-It is important to note that this $200\mu s$ per exchange is not a simple 'sweep impact' time, rather per execution of that exchange time, and depending on sweep time length and production period it may occur more than one time per sweep.
+It is important to note that this 200μs per exchange is not a simple 'sweep impact' time, but rather per execution of that exchanging time, and depending on sweep time length and production period it may occur more than one time per sweep.